The Best Music Options for Museums, Exhibitions & Art Galleries

 Related Reading

-Coffee shops, retail stores, spas, and gyms are all well-known to have music or radio stations playing in the background music since certain genres can influence their customers by energizing or relaxing them.
+Coffee shops, retail stores, spas, and gyms are all well-known to have music or radio stations playing in the background since certain genres can influence their customers by energizing or relaxing them.

 This effect can also benefit museums, art galleries, or exhibitions, as the right music can influence how guests physically move through space, remember the artwork before them, and feel about the overall experience.